M4R1KU/ng-dynamic-modules/README.md

 With Ivy it will still call the compiler in the background but this compiler is much, much leaner than the old one because everything in the bundle is already ready to be consumed by Angular as is.

 A more detailed explanation can be found in a talk of Jason Aden at AngularConnect 2018 [here](https://www.youtube.com/watch?v=MMPl9wHzmS4&feature=youtu.be&t=738).

+## Notes

+This repository only contains a very barebones solution to the problem.
+To make this solution ready to be used in a production environment there is a whole lot of things to be considered.

+For example
+- canLoad Guards and other security measures
+- dynamic collection of the module definition
+- deployment of the module (maybe CORS and Content-Security-Policy issues)